 Modern Slavery and Human Trafficking Statement

-This statement is made by Marex Group plc on behalf of itself and its affiliates (collectively “Marex”), pursuant to section 54 of the Modern Slavery Act 2015 (the “Act”) for the financial year ending 31 December 2021.
+This statement is made by Marex Group plc on behalf of itself and its affiliates (collectively “Marex”), pursuant to section 54 of the Modern Slavery Act 2015 (the “Act”) for the financial year ending 31st December 2023.
 The statement sets out the steps that we have taken to minimise the risk of modern slavery existing in our business or supply chains.

 Prohibition of child labour: we are committed to ensuring all employees meet the minimum age for employment in the relevant country.
+Suppliers should have the appropriate processes, policies, and procedures in place to mitigate abuse of child labour practices in their organization and supply chain.

 Remuneration: this must meet the minimum legal requirements of the relevant country in which the individual works.
+Suppliers shall comply with all applicable laws regarding wages, working hours, and benefits requirements.

 Working conditions: reasonable health and safety measures are taken in maintaining a safe and hygienic working environment.

-In light of the regulatory landscape in which Marex operates, we believe we continue to be at a low risk of modern slavery and human trafficking existing within our business.
-Nonetheless, we have implemented an internal modern slavery policy that sets out our zero tolerance approach to modern slavery and human trafficking in our business and supply chains.
-The policy also provides details to employees on how to report any suspicions pertaining to modern slavery.
+We have implemented a modern slavery policy that sets out our zero-tolerance approach to modern slavery and human trafficking in our business and supply chains.
+The policy also outlines employee’s obligations including the requirement to report any concerns pertaining to modern slavery and human trafficking within our business and supply chains.
 Further, as per our whistleblowing policy, we actively support employees in raising concerns if they believe that anything illegal or unethical (including, but not limited to a breach of our policies) is taking place.

-We consider there to be a greater risk of modern slavery and human trafficking occurring within our supply chains and have enhanced our due diligence procedures for suppliers during the on-boarding process.
-We have also developed contractual representations prohibiting modern slavery and human trafficking that we require all suppliers to include in their contracts with us.
-These sit alongside existing ethical clauses like the prohibition of bribery.
-This is in addition to our Supplier Code of Conduct.
+We also require our suppliers to include contractual representations prohibiting modern slavery and human trafficking in their contracts with us.
+These sit alongside existing ethical clauses like the prohibition of bribery and are additional to our Supplier Code of Conduct.

 Training and Awareness